jlperrella/RetroCalc/README.md

 # RetroCalc
-Simple Calculator app built while learning swift via iOS 9 course on Udemy First self built project on GitHub, some commits and branches used only for testing
+This is a simple calculator app built while learning swift via iOS 9 course on Udemy.
+The goals of the project were to build confidence with swift basi and stack views and to incorporate a splash screen.